brndnmtthws/dryoc/README.md

-_Note that eventually this project will converge on portable SIMD implementations for all the core algos which will work across all platforms supported by LLVM, rather than relying on hand-coded assembly or intrinsics, but his is a work in progress_.
+_Note that eventually this project will converge on portable SIMD implementations for all the core algos which will work across all platforms supported by LLVM, rather than relying on hand-coded assembly or intrinsics, but this is a work in progress_.

 ## Project status